SuperNOVAS v1.2

 1.2

-References NOVAS_MERCURY, NOVAS_MOON, NOVAS_PLUTO, NOVAS_SSB, and NOVAS_SUN.
+References NOVAS_EMB, NOVAS_MERCURY, NOVAS_MOON, NOVAS_PLUTO, NOVAS_PLUTO_BARYCENTER, NOVAS_SSB, and NOVAS_SUN.

 ◆ novas_to_dexxx_planet()